 - The fuel injection system automatically balances the air-fuel mixture considering the environmental situation.

-- Engine vibration is reduced, and the spark plug fouling issue is minimized.
+- Engine vibration is reduced, and the issue of spark plug fouling is minimized.

 Disadvantages

-Despite all the benefits of the injection system, some limitations still occurs.
+Despite all the benefits of the injection system, some limitations still occur.
 Below are the disadvantages of the system:

-- It is a complex electronic-controlled device that works with few electronic sensors.
+- It is a complex, electronically controlled device that works with few electronic sensors.

 - Maintenance and repair of the system are very limited.
 That is, not all workshops can do their work.